Brandon-Nicholson/ClinAI/READ.md

 py -m app.db.create_tables
 ```

-This will instantly create all the tables
+This will instantly create all the tables.
 Refresh your database in PostgreSQL and verify the tables are there

 6. Ollama Setup (REQUIRED)